Economic inequality: Globalization

 Trade liberalization may shift economic inequality from a global to a domestic scale.
 When rich countries trade with poor countries, the low-skilled workers in the rich countries may see reduced wages as a result of the competition, while low-skilled workers in the poor countries may see increased wages.
 Trade economist Paul Krugman estimates that trade liberalisation has had a measurable effect on the rising inequality in the United States.
-He attributes this trend to increased trade with poor countries and the fragmentation of the means of production, resulting in low skilled jobs becoming more tradeable.
+He attributes this trend to increased trade with poorer countries and the fragmentation of the means of production, which makes low-skilled jobs more tradable.

 Anthropologist Jason Hickel contends that globalization and "structural adjustment" set off the "race to the bottom", a significant driver of surging global inequality.
-Another driver Hickel mentions is the debt system which advanced the need for structural adjustment in the first place.
+Another driver Hickel mentions is the debt system, which advanced the need for structural adjustment in the first place.